 What is Business Process Automation?

-Business process automation (BPA) uses technology to automate manual tasks, accelerating their speed dramatically.
+Business process automation uses technology to automate manual tasks, accelerating their speed dramatically and enhancing operational efficiency.

 How?
 Automated systems can fill out forms, send emails, coordinate between people, validate data, and more.
-All running in the background; no need for human interference.
+With BPA and intelligent automation, organizations can reduce their reliance on human intervention by automating a range of repetitive tasks.

 • Routine data entry

-• Complex workflows, like opening new bank accounts
+• Complex workflows (e.g., opening new bank accounts)

 • Report generation